 Section 7 Training.com

-A Compilation of Terms Used During Consultation Under Section 7 of the Endangered Species Act
+A Compilation of Terms Used During

+Consultation Under Section 7 of the

+Endangered Species Act

-January 1, 2025
+June 1, 2025 v2

+Section 7 Training, LLC

-Note to the Reader This compilation does not replace or supersede any statutory, regulatory, guidance, or policy definitions.
+Note to the Reader

+This compilation does not replace or supersede any statutory, regulatory, guidance, or policy definitions.
 In the case of any confusion regarding a definition - the original source should be consulted.
 This compilation is simply intended to gather many of the common words, phrases, and acronyms that are encountered when consulting under Section 7 of the Endangered Species Act in one place.
 If the reader finds errors or confusing text, they are encouraged to contact the compiler.

 When exact quotes are used, the source of the quote is noted.
 That is important when trying to determine whether a definition originated from the statute (Endangered Species Act), regulations, guidance, or policy.

 If a word or phrase is not specifically a defined term in statutory, regulatory or policy documents, the definition or explanation is noted as a "working definition".
 In these cases, the compiler composed a working definition by drawing contextual quotes and information from the statutes and regulations or by using various non-statutory and non-regulatory sources (e.g., dictionaries, Service websites, court cases, etc.) to construct a commonly held meaning for the phrase or word.

 The term "Act", where used in a definition in this Glossary (unless within a definition for another Act of Congress), refers to the Endangered Species Act.

 Special Note - On April 5, 2024, the Services published a final rule revising some aspects of the regulations at 50 CFR 402 (Federal Register/Vol. 89, No. 67/Friday, April 5, 2024).
-Those revisions went into effect May 5th, 2024, and are incorporated where appropriate.
+Those revisions went into effect May 5th, 2024, and are incorporated in this compilation where appropriate.
 They have been challenged in the U.S. District Court for the Northen District of California.
-As of January 1, 2025.
-At this writing, I'm not aware of any resolution to the case.
+As of this writing, I'm not aware of any resolution to the case.
 The 2024 regulation revisions are still in effect.

+- Doug Laye, Chief Instructor, Section 7 Training, LLC

+June 1, 2025, v2 corrects a typographical error in the name of the Magnuson-Stevens Fishery Conservation and Management Act and adds the term Evolutionary Significant Unit.

 Action - "all activities or programs of any kind authorized, funded, or carried out, in whole or in part, by Federal agencies in the United States or upon the high seas.
 Examples include, but are not limited to: (a) actions intended to conserve listed species or their habitat; (b) the promulgation of regulations;(c) the granting of licenses, contracts, leases, easements, rights-of-way, permits, or grants-in-aid; or (d) actions directly or indirectly causing modifications to the land, water, or air."
 Source: Regulations (1986) codified as 50 CFR 402.02.